MicrosoftDocs/windows-itpro-docs/windows/threat-protection/windows-defender-antivirus/deploy-windows-defender-antivirus.md

 Some scenarios require additional guidance on how to successfully deploy or configure Windows Defender AV protection, such as Virtual Desktop Infrastructure (VDI) environments.

-The remaining topic in this section provides end-to-end advice and best practices for [setting up Windows Defender AV ion virtual machines (VMs) in a VDI or Remote Desktop Services (RDS) environment](deployment-vdi-windows-defender-antivirus.md).
+The remaining topic in this section provides end-to-end advice and best practices for [setting up Windows Defender AV on virtual machines (VMs) in a VDI or Remote Desktop Services (RDS) environment](deployment-vdi-windows-defender-antivirus.md).

 ## Related topics